Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Discussion

-In addition to verbatim transcription, Whisper was used to complete a stroke-specific downstream task, aimed at estimating the level of speech impairment.
+Whisper was also used to complete a stroke-specific downstream task, aimed at estimating the level of speech impairment.
 In case of healthy data, the models initialized with \textit{ft-h} encoder weights had the best F1 Macro in accuracy score prediction, suggesting the importance of fine-tuning.
 However, for patient data, models initialized with \textit{ft-p} encoder weights improved performance on the Semantic and Phonology metrics but not on Dysfluency and Self-correction.
 Specifically, while the fine-tuned model outperformed previous studies that used Whisper encoder features for classifying dysfluencies in stuttering (F1 Macro of 0.71) \cite{Ameer_2024}, its performance was slightly lower than the baseline for Dysfluency.
-This suggests that while fine-tuning captures linguistic features like semantics and phonology, it may not capture more complex patterns in patient speech, such as hesitations and self-corrections, which are less vital for transcription but crucial for Dysfluency and Self-correction predictions, leading to worse performance on these metrics for patient speech.
-It is, however, worth noting that the absolute difference between the best baseline models and their fine-tuned version was negligible (1.45±0.06\%).
+This reduction in performance suggests that while fine-tuning for verbatim transcription captures linguistic features like semantics and phonology, it may not capture more complex patterns in patient speech, such as hesitations and self-corrections, which are less vital for transcription but crucial for Dysfluency and Self-correction predictions, leading to worse performance on these metrics for patient speech.
+It is, however, worth noting that the absolute difference between the best baseline encoder models and their fine-tuned encoder versions was negligible (1.45±0.06\%).

 In addition, the performance in the accuracy prediction task was higher on trials with unimpaired scores compared to impaired ones, especially in the healthy dataset.
 This is expected since in the case of healthy data, the models were exclusively fine-tuned on healthy speech where the number of impaired trials is inevitably limited, leading to smaller sample sizes and overall performance.